claire-codes/hugo-blog/content/blog/2018-10-10-css-polka-dot-background.markdown

 }
 ```

-The rest of this post breaks down the CSS and explains how it works.
-Or you can play with the code in [the CodePen example](https://codepen.io/claireparker/pen/oMmPPZ):
+Below is an explanation of how this works, or you can experiment with the code directly in [this CodePen example](https://codepen.io/claireparker/pen/oMmPPZ):

 <p data-height="265" data-theme-id="0" data-slug-hash="oMmPPZ" data-default-tab="css,result" data-user="claireparker" data-pen-title="CSS Polka dot background" class="codepen">See the Pen <a href="https://codepen.io/claireparker/pen/oMmPPZ/">CSS Polka dot background</a> by Claire (<a href="https://codepen.io/claireparker">@claireparker</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>